 Mushrooms: They give so much flavor to the rich and creamy sauce!
 If you dislike mushrooms, replace them with red bell peppers or caramelized onions.

-Green beans: Fresh green beans give the casserole a wonderful flavor and texture!
+Green beans: Fresh green beans add a wonderful flavor and texture to the casserole.
 We used regular green beans but French-style green beans (string beans) can also work.

 Chicken broth: Green bean casserole can be very rich, so chicken stock is added to cut through the richness.
 Substitute it with vegetable or beef broth!